 Each year EAS hosts a Bee Conference in one of our member states or provinces.
 At this conference, we meet with other beekeepers from around the world to talk about the latest honeybee research and how to take our beekeeping skills to the next level.
 Our goal as always is to provide an educational conference that is world-class and also fun!

 There are two main sections to the conference; The Short Course and the Main Conference.
 For each of these there are usually several parallel sessions going on simultaneously.
 You are free to move from one session to another session according to your interests.
 While you do have to register for the days you will attend (Short Course, Main Conference or Combination), selecting which lecture, laboratory, or demonstration you want to attend is usually just a matter of walking into the appointed room or area.
-Possible exceptions requiring preregistration might be microscopy classes or Queen grafting etc. The schedule of presentations will be posted in advance on the this web site, but may not be finalized until a week or two before the conference.
+Possible exceptions requiring online registration might be microscopy classes or Queen grafting etc. The schedule of presentations will be posted in advance on this website, but may not be finalized until a week or two before the conference.
 You must be an EAS Member to attend the daytime sessions.
-Online preregistration will be open a few months before the conference.
+Online registration will be open a few months before the conference.

 Short Course: The Short Course is held on Monday, Tuesday and overlaps the Main course on Wednesday.
 The Short Course includes several one or two-day mini-courses appropriate for beginner/hobbyist, intermediate/ Side-liner and for Advanced beekeeper interest.
 You do not have to signup in advance for any particular talk, demonstration or Laboratory in advance.